 Why contribute to the Law Fund?

-Gifts to the Law Fund directly impact important programs, scholarships, faculty research, and help guarantee that the Law School’s highest priorities are funded each year.
+Gifts to the Law Fund help guarantee that the law school’s highest priorities are funded each year, and are the single biggest source of annual student scholarship funding, outside of endowed funds.
 The financial support of alumni and friends is critical to maintaining our exceptional national rating and first-rate programs.